 Calories and Fat

-Most places serving smoked turkey legs are not going to trim off a healthy 2 oz. slice and send you on your way.
-Instead, you will be served a greasy, 1 lb. leg from a 40 to 50 lb. bird.
-A leg that big has almost enough calories to satisfy an entire day's menu, ringing in at 1,136 calories per serving, not to mention 54 g of artery-clogging fat.
+Most places serving smoked turkey legs aren't going to trim off a healthy 2-ounce slice and send you on your way.
+Instead, you're more likely to be served a 1-pound leg from a 40- to 50-pound bird.
+A leg that big has 1,136 calories per serving and 54 grams of fat.

 Protein and Carbohydrates

-If you are on the Atkins diet, you will be excited to learn that there are no carbohydrates in a smoked turkey leg.
-However, you will more than meet your protein requirement for the next several days as this theme park treat serves up 152 g of protein per 1 lb. serving.
+If you're following a low-carb diet, you'll be pleased to learn that there are no carbohydrates in a smoked turkey leg.
+However, you'll more than meet your protein requirement for the next several days, as this theme-park treat serves up 152 grams of protein per 1-pound serving.

 Vitamins and Minerals

 Proceed with caution as you enjoy each bite of this county fair delight.
-Consuming the entire leg will provide you with six days' worth of the RDA for sodium, 1,360 mg of cholesterol and 48 g of saturated fat.
+Consuming the entire leg will provide you with six days' worth of the RDA for sodium, 1,360 milligrams of cholesterol and 48 grams of saturated fat.
 If this treat is a non-negotiable part of your yearly visit to the fair, consider sharing it with friends, and keep your good health in mind.